Interplay between Hubbard interaction and charge transfer energy in three-orbital Emery model: implication on cuprates

 The sign change feature reflecting the transition from antiferromagnetic to ferromagnetic neighboring correlations motivates us to further investigate the parameter dependence of the Cu-orbital's spin structure factor $S_{\mathrm{Cu}}(\mathbf{q})$.
 In Fig.~\ref{spink}(a), the antiferromagnetic ordering vector $\mathbf{q}=(\pi, \pi)$ dominates at half-filling as expected.
 Similar to the spin-spin correlation function, $S_{\mathrm{Cu}}(\mathbf{q})$ exhibits a maximal antiferromagnetic peak at an intermediate value of $\epsilon_p$.
 The existence of an optimal $\epsilon_p$ is supported by numerous computational methods~\cite{cui2020ground, mai_pairing_2021, zegrodnik2019superconductivity}.
 Away from the antiferromagnetic wave-vector, the existence of optimal $\epsilon_p$ gradually disappears and the intensity exhibits the monotonic rise as $\epsilon_p$ increases, which indicates enhanced spin fluctuations and that the Cu orbitals are more localized.
 Again Fig.~\ref{spink}(b) reveals the minor modification from $U_{dd}$.
 In fact, this insensitivity to $U_{dd}$ is naturally expected since the local moment is robust against varying $U_{dd}$ in Fig.~\ref{m2}(b) as well as the robustness of neighboring spin correlations in Fig.~\ref{spinr}(b).

 When the hole doping level reaches 0.4 and the optimal $\epsilon_p$ behavior has disappeared in Fig.~\ref{spinr}(a), Fig.~\ref{spink}(c) presents the corresponding spin structure factor.
 Because of the increasing local moment in Fig.~\ref{m2}(a), the overall intensity is shifted up by enlarging $\epsilon_p$.
-Meanwhile, the AFM dominated peak gradually diminishes and the $\mathbf{q}$ distribution becomes more evenly, with possible weak incommensurate magnetic ordering.
+Meanwhile, the AFM\py{-}dominated peak gradually diminishes and the $\mathbf{q}$ distribution \py{shifts toward the $\Gamma$ point, suggesting} possible weak incommensurate magnetic ordering.
 Consistent with the spin correlations, there is an enhancement of short-range ferromagnetic (FM) correlations with increasing $\epsilon_p$.